 Depending on where you are voting, when you receive your ballot you may also find that you can cast your vote on a referendum.
 Just as with candidates, it is important to know what referendums are up for a vote in advance of the election.Find An Explanation of Candidates and Referendums

-This Constitution Day, students from varied political perspectives and backgrounds joined together to engage and encounter each other's experiences and views - not debate or persuade - through structured dialogue to build understanding and seek areas of common ground.
-This structured dialogue session was held virtually on Zoom from 6:00-7:15 p.m. on September 17.
+This spring, students from varied political perspectives and backgrounds are invited to join together to engage and encounter each other's experiences and views - not debate or persuade - through structured dialogues to build understanding and seek areas of common ground.
+The first dialogue - Democracy: Are We "Brave Enough to Be It?" - was held on March 3.

 Creating an open dialogue across difference can be challenging, but with an open mind and genuine listening it is possible to come together despite our differences.
 The University's Political Dialogues Initiative has developed a method for engaging in open conversation across difference using the principles of Ignatian Spirituality and structured dialogue methods of national non-profit Essential Partners.